 Jasper's wife, Lilly (later Lily in the series) Travers, was to be a French Creole.
-In the pilot itself, there was no explicit mention of that, but her French heritage was to be revealed in later episodes. - Except the story about Angela's mother being unfaithful to her husband, her history did not become part of the series.
+In the pilot itself, there was no explicit mention of that, but her French-Creole heritage was to be revealed in later episodes (finally executed in the scene with Angela and Vickie at the Gioberti Family Cemetery in # 147). - Except the story about Angela's mother being unfaithful to her husband, her history did not become part of the series.

 In contrast to the series, Jason Gioberti was to be Jasper's bastard son, making him only a half-brother to Angela.

 Jacqueline Fourri or Jacqueline Jourrier, a French attorney, was the original idea for the character of Jacqueline Perrault.

 Duncan Channing is the original name for the character who was called Douglas Channing in the series.

 While early script drafts contained Tony Cumson in some scenes, he was in Portugal buying cork in the final version of the predecessor.
 According to program practices in the pilot script, however, he was to be a regular in the following episodes; in contrast to the series, he was to live with Julia and Lance in the Mansion.

 Timothy Channing was to be another son of Angie and Duncan (Douglas).
 Originally intended to be an editor at his father's newspaper, later character outlines meant him to be a San Francisco attorney and be groomed for political office there.
 In the course of the following episodes, he was to marry a San Francisco socialite, Geri Cook.
 Both characters were parts of the early script drafts, in particular for the party scene at Angie's Chateau, but did not make it to the final version of the predecessor.
 Both Timothy and Geri were completely erased from the show's bible when the predecessor was revamped into "Falcon Crest".